Licenses and registration checklist

 The employer may be required to display appropriate work posters informing employees of their rights regarding discrimination, unemployment benefits, worker compensation, Equal Employment, Federal Minimum Wage, FMLA, OSHA, and Polygraph Protection Act.
 Requirements are explored at dol.gov/elaws/posters.htm and posters can be downloaded from dol.gov/osbp/sbrefa/poster/main.htm

 Review OSHA guidelines and check workplace safety procedures with all employees.
-OSHA Region VII 816-283-8745 or osha.gov
+Contact OSHA Region 7 (816-483-9531) or osha.gov/oshdir/mo.html.

 - Evaluate the feasibility of your business idea.
-Refer to missouribusiness.net/sbtdc/docs/evalbus.pdf to evaluate your idea and estimate your start-up costs before you spend a lot of time and money.
+Refer to Evaluating a Business Idea for help evaluating your idea and estimate your startup costs before you spend a lot of time and money.

 - Check on local zoning ordinances, regulations, building permits and fire codes through the city or county government.